 ‘Elite’ universities engaged in ‘price-fixing cartel,’ alleges suit of ex-students.
 Former students sued 16 “elite,” private universities that “by their own admission, have participated in a price-fixing cartel … designed to reduce or eliminate financial aid as a locus of competition, and that in fact has artificially inflated the net price of attendance for students receiving financial aid.”
 Defendants aren’t entitled to an antitrust exemption for institutions that admit all students on a “need-blind basis,” said the January 9 class action complaint in the U.S. District Court of Northern Illinois.
 Plaintiffs said at least nine defendants “have favored wealthy applicants” in admissions—“disfavoring students needing financial aid”—and all the defendants “have conspired to reduce the amount of financial aid they provide to admitted students.”
 The allegations are “damning,” opined Peter Coy in The New York Times.

 Deere alleged to monopolize repair market for brand agricultural equipment with ECUs.
 John Deere is monopolizing the repair service market for its brand agricultural equipment with onboard central computers called “engine control units” (ECUs), alleged a January 12 Forest River Farms class-action complaint in U.S. District Court of Northern Illinois.
 By “shutting out farmers and independent repair shops from accessing the necessary resources for repairs, Deere and [its] Dealerships have cornered the Deere Repair Services Market in the United States for Deere-branded agricultural equipment controlled by ECUs and have derived supracompetitive profits from the sale of repair and maintenance services,” it alleged.
-Deere didn’t respond to a TCF query.
+Deere didn’t respond to a The Capitol Forum query.

 Minor league suit of MLB seeks to scrap baseball antitrust exemption.
 Major League Baseball (MLB) “orchestrated a horizontal agreement” among its clubs “to eliminate their affiliation with—and thus to effectively destroy” 40 minor league teams, alleged four of the affected teams in a recent complaint in the U.S. District Court of Southern New York.
 They said it’s time to cast a 1922 Federal Baseball antitrust exemption for such anticompetitive conduct into “the dust bin” of history, particularly given that the Supreme Court “signaled its willingness to reconsider” the baseball exemption in its unanimous 2021 NCAA v.
 Alston ruling allowing NCAA athletes to be compensated.
-MLB didn’t respond to TCF queries.
+MLB didn’t respond to The Capitol Forum queries.

 FTC issues final order requiring generic drug divestitures in ANI purchase of Novitium.
 The FTC announced on January 12 it voted 4-0 to approve a final order to settle charges that ANI Pharmaceuticals’ planned $210 million purchase of Novitium Pharma would harm competition in markets for an antibiotic to treat infections and a steroid to treat inflammation.
 Under the decision, the FCC said the companies would have to divest ANI’s rights and assets in “generic SMX-TMP oral suspension and generic dexamethasone tablets” to Prasco LLC within 10 days after finalizing the takeover.